 You’re probably already aware that we love Practice Ignition.
 We’re excited to be featured on their new page, Stories!
 We are now focusing on deeper relationships with fewer clients.
 Our value has increased in the eyes of the RIGHT clients, and they are happy to pay us to help them be more profitable.
 It’s a win-win!
 Check out Polymath’s Story here!

 Article by Ingrid Edstrom published on Intuit’s FirmoftheFuture.com Bill.com tweeted: “The Best Year-End Process Ever: It truly is a thing of nerdy #bookkeeping beauty.”
-Said about Ingrid Edstrom’s Year End contributions to the Firm of the Future website.
+Said about Ingrid Edstrom’s contributions to the Firm of the Future website about Polymath’s awesome year-end accounting processes.
 Take a look: https://www.firmofthefuture.com/content/the-best-year-end-process-ever/

 Tour companies and the intrepid adventurers behind them help us see the world, experience other cultures, and broaden our horizons.
 It is often easy to forget that the people leading us on some of the most amazing experiences of our lives are small business owners.
 Like all business owners, tour operators started their businesses to make a living doing what they love.
 Generally that doesn’t include their accounting.
 Six Must-Have Business Strategies for Tour Companies Tour companies experience some unique accounting complications that other business owners don’t need to worry about.
 We interviewed Eric Mindling of Traditions Mexico Cultural Journeys to highlight some of these roadblocks.
 In this article we are going to show you some of the great tools